It had its time of glory in the past. In ancient Greece, philosophy

 practice anyway.

-traditional obsession for essentialism (focusing on the
+serious issues) is its traditional obsession for essentialism (focusing on the ultimate nature of

-ultimate nature of everything - well, by the way, this is precisely
+everything - well, by the way, this is precisely

 a usual character of cranks), to be contrasted with science's

-non-essentialism that we described.
+non-essentialism.
 Science has its own care for

 essences when needed; it is just not an obsession.
-Philosophy just

-failed to follow this model.
+Philosophy just failed to follow this model.

 We might also describe the difference between science and philosophy